Course navigation

 }

-Click any diff line to leave a comment.
-Claude reads it and revises the change.
+• Inline comments — click a diff line to leave a note; Claude revises the change.

-Click Review code to ask Claude to evaluate its own diff and leave suggestions.
+• Auto-review — click Review code to have Claude evaluate its own diff.

-Multi-file changes list each file in a tab.
-Accept or reject them independently.
+• File-by-file navigation — multi-file changes list each file in a tab.

 @ to pull in a file

-Type @filename anywhere in the prompt box to attach a specific file to the conversation.
+Type @filename in the prompt to attach a file.
 Also works with images and PDFs via the attachment button.

 / for skills and commands

-Type / to browse built-in commands, your custom skills, and plugin skills.
-Skills are saved prompts you can invoke on demand — code review checklists, release notes templates, deployment runbooks.
+Type / to browse built-in commands, custom skills, and plugin skills — review checklists, release notes, runbooks.

 Parallel sessions

 Open multiple sessions from the sidebar.
-Each one gets its own Git worktree, so changes in session A never interfere with session B. Useful for running a refactor alongside a bug-fix.
+Each gets its own Git worktree so changes do not interfere.

 Side chat

-Press the side-chat button to ask a quick question without creating a new session or cluttering the main thread.
-Claude can answer without touching any files.
+Ask a quick question without creating a new session or cluttering the main thread.

 Integrated terminal

-Press Ctrl+` to open a terminal pane right inside the app.
-Run your dev server, check logs, or run tests alongside the chat without switching windows.
+Press Ctrl+` to open a terminal pane.
+Run your dev server, check logs, or run tests alongside chat.

 App preview

-Click the Preview dropdown to run your dev server inside the desktop.
-Claude can see the running app, inspect network requests and logs, and iterate on what it observes — no browser tab needed.
+Run your dev server inside the desktop.
+Claude can see the app, inspect logs, and iterate on what it observes.

-Permission modes in the desktop: The status bar at the bottom shows the current mode (Ask permissions, Auto accept edits, or Plan mode).
-Click it or press Shift+Tab to cycle through modes — just like in the CLI.
-Everything you learned in the Permission Modes lesson applies here too.
+The status bar shows the current permission mode (Ask permissions, Auto accept edits, or Plan mode).
+Click it or press Shift+Tab to cycle — same as the CLI.

-The desktop app and the CLI are two interfaces to the same underlying Claude Code engine.
-You can run both on the same project at the same time.
-They share everything:
+The desktop app and CLI are two interfaces to the same Claude Code engine.
+Run both on the same project at the same time.
+They share:

-The main difference is the desktop gives you the visual diff panel, parallel session sidebar, PR monitor, and app preview.
-The CLI gives you raw terminal flexibility and scripting options like -p for non-interactive runs.
+The desktop adds a visual diff panel, parallel session sidebar, PR monitor, and app preview.
+The CLI offers raw terminal flexibility and scripting with flags like -p for non-interactive runs.

-• The desktop app has three tabs: Chat, Cowork, and Code.
+• Three tabs: Chat, Cowork, and Code.
 This course focuses on Code.

-• Sessions can run Locally, Remotely on Anthropic's cloud, or over SSH to your own server.
+• Sessions run Locally, Remotely, or over SSH to your own server.

-• Your files are never changed until you click Accept in the diff view.
+• Files are not changed until you click Accept in the diff view.

 • @ pulls files into context, / opens commands and skills, Ctrl+` opens the terminal.

-• Desktop and CLI share the same config — CLAUDE.md, MCP, hooks, and settings all carry over.
+• Desktop and CLI share the same config — CLAUDE.md, MCP, hooks, and settings.

 What's Next